The Tender Architecture of Childhood

 It was an inescapable, endless loop.

 By the time I was 25, I had gone so long without being diagnosed or treated that I became agoraphobic and experienced suicidal ideations.
-The therapist who finally diagnosed me expressed alarm that no one had been able to name what was so obvious to him.
+The therapist who finally diagnosed me expressed alarm that no one had been able to name what was so apparent to him.

 As it turned out, my condition was unrelated to learning or test-taking.